Him (1974 film)

-Him is a 1974 American gay pornographic feature film produced for gay audiences.
-It was directed by "Ed D. Louie" (possibly a pseudonym) and featured gay mural artist Gustav "Tava" Von Will in the role of Jesus.
+Him is a 1974 American gay pornographic feature film.
+It was directed by Ed D. Louie (found to be the multidisciplinary artist Ed Lui) and featured gay mural artist Gustav "Tava" Von Will in the role of Jesus.

 Background

 The film focuses on a young gay man who develops an erotic fixation with the life of Jesus Christ.
 The film initially premiered on 27 March 1974 at the 55th Street Playhouse at 154 West 55th Street in New York City.
 This run lasted until 23 May 1974.
 It returned to the Playhouse on 6 December 1974, and January 1976.
-The film also played at the Bijou Theatre in Chicago, the Nob Hill Theatre in San Francisco, the Sansom Cinema in Philadelphia, Gay Paree Theatre in Atlanta, Wood Six Theatre in Highland Park, the David Theatre in New York City, and the Penthouse Theatre in Pittsburgh.
+The film also played at the Bijou Theater in Chicago, the Nob Hill Theatre in San Francisco, the Sansom Cinema in Philadelphia, Gay Paree Theatre in Atlanta, Wood Six Theatre in Highland Park, the David Theatre in New York City, and the Penthouse Theatre in Pittsburgh.

-The film was virtually forgotten until 1980, when Harry and Michael Medved cited it in their book The Golden Turkey Awards as the "Most Unerotic Concept in Pornography".
+In 1980, Harry and Michael Medved cited it in their book The Golden Turkey Awards as the "Most Unerotic Concept in Pornography".